Do you want to be a celebrity singer?

 Now it’s time to know how to become a better singer within a few weeks.
 You know singing is all about passion, patience, and practice under RIGHT lessons or guidelines.

-The art of singing is an art indeed.
+The art of singing is art indeed.
 A singer’s entire body is, in fact, the instrument and that is precisely how the best singers think of themselves.